y-watanabe-pgv/cloud_computing_utils/README.md

 This repository aims effective starting/stopping cloud machines.

 ## Starting instance (GCP)
 GCP instances are sometimes not be able to start because the resource is not sufficient. "start_instance.sh" enables you to request starting your instance by the time it succeeds.
-After that, it also tries to ssh the server.
+After that, it tries to ssh the server.

 ## Stopping instance
-It's often the case that cloud computing server is charged on connect-time basis. "automatic_server_stopper.py" gets your virtual machine's GPU utilities and decide whether to shutdown or not w.r.t the infomation obtained.
+It's often the case that cloud computing server is charged on a connect-time basis. "automatic_server_stopper.py" gets your virtual machine's GPU utilities and decide whether to shutdown or not w.r.t the infomation obtained.
 This python script might want to be run regularly.
 So, I decided to use cron to manage it.

 # default threshoulds to shutdown
 1) more than 30 min passed